Triangleman1/SNCompany/README.md

   - Traversal time across each vanilla moon

 With more players at small dungeon sizes, it will not be possible to get an S. This is intentional.
 Four players 100% clearing adamance/offense/march is the S threshold I balanced for.

+Fines are removed.
+Replaced by a gentle chiding.

+Configurable.

 # Contact